Easy. Live your life, protect the integrity of your skin, and WASH YOUR HANDS.

-2. Use a gentle, yet effective cleanser.
-Caustic soaps strip your skin and cause breakages (such as hangnails) leaving your defenses (once again) open to infections from fungi, bacteria and viruses.
-Don’t use “anti-bacterial cleansers” which contain triclosan and SLS.
-USE REAL SOAP.
-Those alcohol cleansers that kill germs on the surface don’t CLEAN anything.
-There may be a place for them, but it is NOT to replace real hand-washing.
-Did I mention that we make an amazing chemical-free castile soap and have even put it in a take-along self-foaming bottle?

-3. Time does matter!
-10 to 20 seconds is optimal.
-That’s just enough time to sing a verse of “You Are My Sunshine” at a reasonable pace.
-(Speaking of, Vered has a great upbeat version that works well…) You may think that the longer you do it, the better.
-I say “Just don’t go overboard.”

 4. Get all of the surfaces.
 Work out a system (or steal one from the many versions on Youtube) and do it the same way every time.
 Make it a 10-20 second meditation.
 I could give you specific directions, but really…do you need them?

 5. Dry your hands.
 Watch this video to learn how.
 I love this!

-The site has since changed this to:

-Easy.
-Live your life, protect the integrity of your skin, and WASH YOUR HANDS.